Imagine losing a lead because you couldn’t follow up fast enough. That already happened to you?

 - Creator‑first mindset , no need to learn sales jargon.

-- Free plan for up to 1,000 subscribers, perfect for startups.
+- Free plan for up to 1,000 subscribers, perfect for solopreneurs.

 Cons: